voxpupuli/puppet-mongodb/README.md

 the content of the log when the process restarts.
 Default: True

 #####`fork`
-Set to true to enable database authentication for users connecting from remote hosts.
-If not specified, the module will use the default for your OS distro.
+Set to true to fork server process at launch time.
+The default setting depends on the operating system.

 #####`port`
 Specifies a TCP port for the server instance to listen for client connections.